lllangWV/ChatGptCoding/README.md

 ## What is ChatGPT?

-ChatGPT is a state-of-the-art language processing AI developed by OpenAI.
-It's based on the GPT (Generative Pretrained Transformer) architecture, which allows it to generate human-like text by predicting subsequent words in a sequence.
+ChatGPT is a state-of-the-art Large Language Model (LLM) developed by OpenAI.
+It's based on the Generative Pretrained Transformer (GPT) architecture, which allows it to generate human-like text by predicting subsequent words in a sequence.
 ChatGPT has been trained on a diverse dataset, enabling it to assist with a wide range of tasks, including natural language understanding, text generation, and even coding.

 ## The Role of AI in Coding